Scriptshatter/Elemental-Dragon/readme.md

 ## Extra origins for fabric
 ## Extra origins keybinds

-# What is the dragon origin?
+# What is the Elemental Dragon?

-The dragon origin is my attempt at trying to break the limits of what an origin can actually be, I mean there are evolving origins and some origins that can up, but there's no real **choice** in those.
+The Elemental Dragon is my attempt at trying to break the limits of what an origin can actually be, I mean there are evolving origins and some origins that can up, but there's no real **choice** in those.
 The only choosing you get to do is choosing to play them, which can be a real problem if you want to switch mid-way and there's no orbs, or if you like the *idea* of the origin but just dont like the *powers*.
 This solves that by putting the making of the origin into your hands.
 It does this by giving you the ability to make the origin as you play.

 # What skills are on the skill tree?

 I'm glad you asked! with 74 diffrent skills in the origin, you may be wondering what the best choice for you is.

 Every base skill:
-- Diatary needs (Every dragon but light is a carnivore.)
+- Diatary needs (Every Element but light is a carnivore.)
-- Wings to fly (Every dragon but earth has free elytra)
+- Wings to fly (Every Element but earth has free elytra)

 Fire:
 - Base Skill